astropy/astropy/docs/development/pd/contributing_codebase.rst

 write it.
 During :ref:`Continuous Integration <contributing.ci>` testing, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
-Thus, good style is a requirement for submitting code to pandas.
+Thus, good style is a requirement for submitting code to astropy.

-There are a couple of tools in pandas to help contributors verify their changes before contributing to the project
+There are a couple of tools in astropy to help contributors verify their changes before contributing to the project

 - ``./ci/code_checks.sh``: a script validates the doctests, formatting in docstrings,